kaizhangpnl/e3sm_erf_aerosol/README.md

 ## Simulation configuration

-The following setup works only for E3SMv1 and E3SMv2.
+The following setup works only for E3SMv1 and E3SMv2, with updated MAM4 aerosol module ([Zhang et al. (2022)](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2019MS001851)).

 The namelist control needs to be added to user_nl_eam.

 ## A double call to radiation